jtrustham/EOSC-454-Project-2026/README.md

 # EOSC-454-Project-2026

-This repository contains the data and code for my course project for EOSC 454 at the University of British Columbia.
-The aim of the project is to set up a forward and inverse workflow to recover a 3d susceptibility model, from total magnetic field measurements.
-Secondly, we attempt to use our workflow to invert the data obtained at Mt.milligan and recover a susecptibility model obtained in Oldenburg et. al.’s ‘Inversion of geophysical data over a copper gold porphyry deposit: A case history for Mt.
-Milligan’.
+This project develops a forward and inverse workflow to recover a 3D susceptibility model from total magnetic field data.
+The workflow is first validated on synthetic data, and then applied to field data from the Mt.
+Milligan copper-gold porphyry system.
+The results are compared with an accepted model from a separate study.

+Magnetic inversion is a key tool in mineral exploration to obtain resource estimates and deposit structures.
+However, obtaining reliable models is challenging due to the fundamental non-uniqueness of the inverse problem.
+This project demonstrates a workflow that inverts real field data using modern techniques.

 ## Installation instructions

-Pre-Requisties:
+Prerequisties:
 conda (Anaconda or miniconda)

 1. Clone the repository